medic/cht-docs/content/en/contribute/docs/style-guide.md

 | The copy is called a "fork". | The copy is called a "fork." |

 ### Number formatting
 Avoid the use of comma or period as thousands separator since it can be confused for a decimal point in some countries.
-Either use no separator for small numbers or a unicode _Thin Space_ which is often recommended for international documents[^digit-grouping].
+Either use no separator for small numbers or a unicode _Thin Space_ which is often [recommended for international documents](https://en.wikipedia.org/wiki/Decimal_separator#Digit_grouping).

 There's a shortcode `format-number` which will replace `_` with _Thin Space_ to simplify formatting in this way.